How Community Colleges Are Changing Remedial Education

 This video discusses the issue of unprepared students in the University of California community college system.

 As a first step in dealing with this problem, many schools have begun to make placement decisions for incoming students based on their high-school grades rather than their Accuplacer exam score.
 There are still those who defend the exam, however, because they claim that GPA doesn’t provide a clear picture of the entry-level educational skills a student brings to the table.

 Though change is slow in coming, there are many within the field of higher education who are doing their best to improve opportunities for disadvantaged students.
-The coming years may see significant change in remedial education and, hopefully, will result in a more successful college career for students in all forms of higher education.
+The coming years may see a significant change in remedial education and, hopefully, will result in more successful college careers for students in all forms of higher education.